 All invoices must correlate with your plan of work and follow the budget and budget narrative that was set forth in your application.

-Invoices should be submitted monthly (non-university organizations) or at least quarterly (universities) to the address indicated in the subcontract document (email@example.com).
+Invoices must be emailed, no more often than monthly, to the Financial Contact referenced in Attachment 3 of your Subaward Contract (see also 2018 Subaward Attachment 4 below).
 Waiting until the end of a project to submit a single invoice could result in payment being delayed or withheld if there is lack of sufficient documentation to support the budget allocations that correlated with your plan of work.
 When interim Progress Reports are due, you may be asked for a summary of expenditures to date if you have not submitted an invoice during the quarter.

 - Invoicing for Exploratory Projects

-Per the Award Letter sent to recipients of grants for Exploratory Projects, invoices should be sent directly to the Western Center Office upon completion of programming.
+Per the Award Letter sent to recipients of grants for Exploratory Projects, invoices should be sent directly to the person listed in #6 below upon completion of programming.
 The invoices should:

 - Be printed on your organization’s letterhead.